Meredith Bragg (BA 2014 in Political Science & Minor in Entrepreneurship & Social Enterprise )

-After exceeding my quota this year by over 230% and landing the largest deal of our team during COVID-19 nonetheless, I’m more invigorated than ever.
+After exceeding my quota this year by over 250% and landing the largest deal of our team during COVID-19, I’m more invigorated than ever.
 I will continue to grow my book of business, pursue leadership opportunities and further my path towards management.
-My goal is to be a Sales Director at Dow Jones.
-We have very few female Directors, which is what our company needs more of.
-I’ve expressed this to upper-level management and will continue to perform in my everyday sales role while mentoring new hires.
+My goal is to be a Sales Director at Dow Jones, which will provide more female leaders in the workspace.
+I’ve expressed my goals to upper-level management, and their support will allow me to act on my goal and continue to perform in my everyday sales role while mentoring new hires.
 If I didn’t have mentors in my past sales role to teach me the best methods of overcoming adversity, I wouldn’t be where I am now.
 I genuinely enjoy paying it forward.

 Story published in October 2020.
 For current updates about Meredith, visit her LinkedIn page.